-The outlook for the public sector in general remains uncertain, with levels of Government funding forecast to decrease in real terms.
-The Authority's Medium Term Financial Plan estimates a funding gap of approximately £1m.
+The outlook for the public sector in general remains uncertain, with levels of Government funding forecast to decrease in real terms, and inflationary pressures increasing.

+The Authority's Medium Term Financial Plan currently shows a funding gap developing in 2023/24 of approximately £1m.
 This will require either successful income generation schemes or additional efficiency savings to be made.

+However, this plan will need updating over the coming months to reflect changing economic circumstances.
 Furthermore, pressures on the Authority's services have increased as the economic situation due to Covid 19 affects the district's residents and businesses.